ray-project/ray/doc/source/data/key-concepts.rst

 Certain operations like *sort* or *groupby* require data blocks to be partitioned by value, or *shuffled*.
 Datasets uses tasks to implement distributed shuffles in a map-reduce style, using map tasks to partition blocks by value, and then reduce tasks to merge co-partitioned blocks together.

-You can also change just the number of blocks of a Dataset using :meth:`ds.repartition() <ray.data.Dataset.repartition>`.
-Repartition has two modes, ``shuffle=False``, which performs the minimal data movement needed to equalize block sizes, and ``shuffle=True``, which performs a full distributed shuffle:
+You can also change just the number of blocks of a Dataset using :meth:`~ray.data.Dataset.repartition`.
+Repartition has two modes:

+1. ``shuffle=False`` - performs the minimal data movement needed to equalize block sizes
+2. ``shuffle=True`` - performs a full distributed shuffle

 .. image:: images/dataset-shuffle.svg
    :align: center